Julian-dev28/solana-agent-kit/README.md

 ## Security

-This toolkit handles private keys and transactions.
+This toolkit handles transaction generation, signing and sending, using provided wallets.
 Always ensure you're using it in a secure environment and never share your private keys.